Skip to main content

 The comfort and ergonomic improvements continue on the headset proper, where Meta has included a wheel to increase the interpupillary distance (IPD) from 53mm to 75mm.
 Combined with the ability to move the facial interface (the part that connects the strap to the headset) forward and back, wearers won’t have to take off their glasses or order pricey custom prescription inserts to play.
 Still, we noticed that the stock Quest 3 strap might not fit some people with larger hair.

-Resolution has been bumped up 30% to 2064 x 2208 pixels per eye and the field of view is 15% degrees wider.
+Resolution has been bumped up 30% to 2064 x 2208 pixels per eye and the 110-degree field of view is 15% wider.
 Both of those upgrades combined create a smooth, lifelike experience when watching movies or TV shows in a big virtual theater, or playing games on the Quest 3.

 Native gaming has gotten a big bump thanks to the newer Snapdragon XR2 Gen 2 processor—putting the graphics on par with the Nintendo Switch—but the increase in visual fidelity is most obvious when connecting the headset to a PC.
 Text is legible and crisp, and using the Quest 3 as a virtual workspace, with giant monitor windows floating overhead, was genuinely impressive.